A tunicate or

 Sea squirts possess the typically chordate features of notochord, dorsal tubular nerve cord, and pharyngeal gill slits, and so are our closest

 In a somewhat more practical approach, a world consortium of molecular biologists has collaborated to produce a preliminary listing of protein-coding genes in the solitary tunicate Ciona intestinalis (Fig.1).
 The resulting genome contains about 16,000 genes, similar in size to other invertebrates, but only half that of an average vertebrate (and equal to only 5% the size of the human genome).
 Genes in Ciona common to those in vertebrates are ones relating to cell signaling and development, while uncommon ones include, most notably, those relating to cellulose metabolism similar to those in bacteria and fungi.
 Cellulose is a principal component of tunicin that forms the tough, outer covering in tunicates.
 The tadpole larva of Ciona is small (only 2500 cells), develops to the adult relatively rapidly and, of course, features prominently in several evolutionary theories relating to the origin of chordates and vertebrates.
 It should lend itself well to future genetics studies.
 As expected, based on earlier identification of iodine-containing substances in the tunicate endostyle, genes for synthesis of thyroid hormones are identified in Ciona, as are regulatory genes for development of the heart similar to ones known for vertebrates.
-The publication is a major tour de force in the field of genetics, development, and evolutionary origins of the vertebrates, and holds much promise for elucidating the role of tunicates in this story.
+The publication is a major tour de force in the field of genetics, development, and evolutionary origins of the vertebrates, and holds much promise for elucidating the role of tunicates in the story.